 Angeline Ong Core Yoga - The Important to strengthen your core and gluteus muscles for a good body alignment and healthy spine

 Core Yoga to strengthen your core and gluteus muscles for a good body alignment and healthy spine.
-Body alignment refers the positioning of your body segments such as to how the head, shoulders, spine, hips, knees and ankles relate and line up with each other.
+Improving your body alignment not only can ease muscles pain and make your exercise more efficient, it will fix your imbalances body shape.
+Body alignment refers to the positioning of your body segments such as to how the head, shoulders, spine, hips, knees and ankles relate and line up with each other.
 A proper static and dynamic alignment of the body puts less stress on the spine and helps you have good posture.
 Knowing how to move, sit and stand properly can help you stay active and prevent broken bones and disability.

 • Head above shoulders, not jutting forward